ytakefuji/coin-weighing/README.md

 The goal of this repository is to demonstrate the latest approach with AI inference embedded without human intelligence.
 12coins.py is a simple program with 37 lines.
 The program is composed of three parts: generating states, generating experiments using pseudorandom number, and verifying the satisfactory conditions.
-Human intelligence can be replaced by the proposed system.
+Human intelligence can be replaced by the proposed AI system.

 In orde to run the program, type the following:
 <pre>